 TGax Editor: Change the paragraphs below as follows (#CID15030, 16445):

-The TWT scheduling AP shall include a nonzero value in the Broadcast TWT Persistence Exponent and Broadcast Persistence Mantissa subfields for each Broadcast TWT to indicate the number of TBTTs for which the Broadcast TWT schedule will be in existence, counting forward from the current TBTT.
+The TWT scheduling AP shall include a nonzero value in the Broadcast TWT Persistence subfield(#15030, 16445) for each Broadcast TWT to indicate the number of TBTTs for which the Broadcast TWT schedule will be in existence, counting forward from the current TBTT.
 The AP may change the value of the Broadcast TWT Persistence subfield for any Broadcast TWT within any transmitted TWT element.
 If the AP reduces the value of the subfield, it shall not reduce the value by more than one as compared to the value transmitted during the immediately preceding beacon interval.
 If the AP increases the value of the Broadcast TWT Persistence subfield, it may increase the value by any amount as compared to the value transmitted during the immediately preceding TBTT.

-A TWT scheduling AP that sets the TWT Setup Command subfield to Reject TWT shall indicate the TBTT at which the periodic broadcast TWT will be terminated by setting the value of the Broadcast TWT Persistence Exponent and Broadcast TWT Persistence Mantissa subfields to indicate the number of TBTTs that remain until the broadcast TWT schedule is terminated.
-The broadcast TWT schedule terminates at the next TBTT that follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence Mantissa subfield for that broadcast TWT schedule equal to 0.
+A TWT scheduling AP that sets the TWT Setup Command subfield to Reject TWT shall indicate the TBTT at which the periodic broadcast TWT will be terminated by setting the value of the Broadcast TWT Persistence subfield(#15030, 16445) to indicate the number of TBTTs that remain until the broadcast TWT schedule is terminated.
+The broadcast TWT schedule terminates at the next TBTT that follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence subfield for that broadcast TWT schedule equal to 0.(#15030, 16445)

-A TWT scheduling AP that sets the TWT Setup Command subfield to Alternate TWT shall indicate the TBTT at which the periodic broadcast TWT parameter set will be modified by setting the Broadcast TWT Persistence Exponent and Broadcast TWT Persistence Mantissa subfields to indicate the number of TBTTs that remain until the broadcast TWT schedule is modified.
-The broadcast TWT schedule will be modified at the next TBTT, which follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence Mantissa subfield for that broadcast TWT schedule equal to 0.
-The AP should include in the broadcast TWT element the modified broadcast TWT parameter set that will take effect at that TBTT.
+A TWT scheduling AP that sets the TWT Setup Command subfield to Alternate TWT shall indicate the TBTT at which the periodic broadcast TWT parameter set will be modified by setting the Broadcast TWT Persistence subfield(#15030, 16445) to indicate the number of TBTTs that remain until the broadcast TWT schedule is modified.
+The broadcast TWT schedule will be modified at the next TBTT, which follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence (#15030, 16445) subfield for that broadcast TWT schedule equal to 0.
+The AP shall include in the broadcast TWT element the modified broadcast TWT parameter set that will take effect at that TBTT.
 The modified broadcast TWT parameter set shall have the same values in the TWT Setup Command and Broadcast TWT ID subfields as the broadcast TWT parameter set that is being modified and switch the TWT Setup Command subfield from Alternate TWT to Accept TWT at that TBTT.

 27.7.3.3 Rules for TWT scheduled STA

 TGax Editor: Change the paragraphs below as follows (#CID15030, 16445):

-A TWT scheduled STA that did not receive a Beacon frame at a TBTT shall act as if it had received the expected Beacon frame containing a TWT element for a broadcast TWT, if the missed beacon corresponds to a TBTT that is within the next n TBTTs beyond the most recently received Beacon frame that included a TWT element for that broadcast TWT, where n is equal to one plus the value obtained from the Broadcast TWT Persistence Exponent and Broadcast TWT Persistence Mantissa subfields of the corresponding Broadcast TWT, except that n is infinite when the Broadcast TWT Persistence Exponent subfield is 7 and the Broadcast TWT Mantissa subfield is 255.
+A TWT scheduled STA that did not receive a Beacon frame at a TBTT shall act as if it had received the expected Beacon frame containing a TWT element for a broadcast TWT, if the missed beacon corresponds to a TBTT that is within the next n TBTTs beyond the most recently received Beacon frame that included a TWT element for that broadcast TWT, where n is equal to one plus the value obtained from the Broadcast TWT Persistence subfield of the corresponding Broadcast TWT, except that n is infinite when the Broadcast TWT Persistence (#15030, 16445) subfield is 255.

 TGax Editor: Remove “Mantissa” from all Tables in clause 27.7 (TWT operation) (#CID15030, 16445)